 For an easier hack: you could also purchase a rotisserie chicken from your local grocery store – many have them prepped and ready-to-go, cooked with just a bit of salt & pepper.
 I like to do this for extra busy weeks, and use it the same way as I mentioned above.

+This recipe comes together quickly and easily.
 Just place everything in a bowl…

 And mix it all up until it’s blended evenly.